patryk-rybak/Malloc/README.md

 # Mallco

+### The code I wrote is located in mm.c.

 ### GENERAL INFORMATION

-Block size is a multiple of 16 bytes (ALIGNMENT).
+Block size is a multiple of 16 bytes (`ALIGNMENT`).
 Each block has a header containing information about its size and two flags, the first about whether the block is free or allocated and the second about the same thing but in the context of the previous block.
 Free blocks additionally have pointers for the previous and next free block and a footer with the same information as the header.
-They are organized in a segregated list that contains N_BUCKTES buckets that separate the blocks by appropriate size.
+They are organized in a segregated list that contains `N_BUCKTES` buckets that separate the blocks by appropriate size.
 The user's payload starts at an address divisible by 16.

-### DESCRIPTION OF THE BLOCK STRUCTURE
+1. ### DESCRIPTION OF THE BLOCK STRUCTURE

 Each block contains a 4-byte header with information about the size of the entire block (the size is in words and is divisible by 16).
 On the last two bits